OgelGames/vizlib/README.md

 ## Overview

 This mod is a code library for visualizing basic shapes in-game.
 You can draw lines, circles, cubes, spheres and more.

-It's ideal for showing the working area or range of functional nodes.
+It's ideal for showing the working area or range of functional nodes, and a better alternative to using entities.

 ![Overview](overview.gif?raw=true "Overview")